samus42/shattered-throne-solo/what-you-need.md

 * Someone who loves you nearby that will tell you it's all ok.
 It's not, they're lying, but it's nice to hear.
 * A space where you can curse.
 Often and loudly.
 * Snacks.
 There will be stress eating.
-* Your alchohol locked up.
+* Your alcohol locked up.
 Trust me on this, nothing good will come from having liquor handy here.
 * Blessings of your priest, rabbi, imam, whatever.
 Bonus points if you explain what its for.
 * Extreme stubborness.
 * Heavy Ammo Finder & Special Ammo Finder.
 And if possible the Please Drop Either But Please Not Primary Ammo Finder.